 Seventh Annual Harkness Lecture: 2016

 Sahar Shafqat, Associate Professor of Political Science at St. Mary’s College of Maryland delivered the Seventh Annual Harkness Lecture on October 20, 2016 in the PSR Chapel at 6:30pm.
+Watch the video.
 Visit the Event Page For More Info.